Tri Minh's Quartet

 Avant sounds of electronica, acoustic instruments, and Vietnamese motifs

 Sophisticated, versatile and lithe, Tri Minh’s Quartet binds electronica, acoustic instruments, and traditional motifs in a program of collaborative and improvised works.
 Sounds From Hanoi opens a window onto one of the world’s unsung contemporary music scenes.
-“Like other trailblazers of his generation, Minh is using his creativity, connections and education to forge an artistic identity that is unmistakably global – yet uniquely Vietnamese – in the ever-widening spaces of Vietnam’s ongoing liberalization.”
+“Like other trailblazers of his generation, Minh is using his creativity, connections and education to forge an artistic identity that is unmistakably global – yet uniquely Vietnamese.”
 (Vietnam Investment Review: Timeout)

 Washington, DC - September 20-23

-• Tri Minh's Quartet starts off their Center Stage tour in Washington, DC with a State Department orientation and video interview.
+- Tri Minh's Quartet started off their Center Stage tour in Washington, DC with a State Department orientation and video interview.

-• Their U.S. Debut is on the Kennedy Center Millennium Stage on September 23rd -- information here.
+- Their U.S. Debut was on the Kennedy Center Millennium Stage on September 23, 2014.

 Burlington, VT - September 25-28

-• During a 3 day residency hosted by the Flynn Center for the Performing Arts, Tri Minh's Quartet will host a master class for local musicians and meet with members of the community.
+- During a 3 day residency hosted by the Flynn Center for the Performing Arts, Tri Minh's Quartet hosted a master class for local musicians and met with members of the community.

 New York City, NY - September 30-October 4

-• The band's five days in NYC includes a residency at Asia Society which will include an artist discussion/reception on October 1, video-taped interview, and a performance on October 2 with special guest Van-Anh Vo (information here).
-Artist to artist exchanges and meetings with cultural leaders are also planned.
+- The band's five days in NYC included a residency at Asia Society which included an artist discussion/reception on October 1, video-taped interview, and a performance on October 2, 2014 with special guest Van-Anh Vo.

 Lewisburg, PA - October 5-8

-• Tri Minh's Quartet will be hosted by Bucknell University for a residency that includes interactions with students & faculty in the music, history, and science departments.
+- Tri Minh's Quartet was hosted by Bucknell University for a residency that included interactions with students & faculty in the music, history, and science departments.

-• They will perform on October 8th at the Weis Center for the Performing Arts -- information here.
+- They performed on October 8, 2014 at the Weis Center for the Performing Arts.

 Seattle, WA - October 10-12

-• Earshot Jazz folds a three day residency into its annual festival.
-Tri Minh will be one of several pianists who will each play one of Thelonious Monk’s short piano pieces on Oct 11; the full quartet will present a concert on October 12 at the intimate 170-seat Poncho Concert Hall at Cornish College of the Arts.
-8pm.
+- Earshot Jazz folded a three day residency into its annual festival.
+Tri Minh was one of several pianists who played one of Thelonious Monk’s short piano pieces on October 11, 2014; the full quartet presented a concert on October 12, 2014 at the intimate 170-seat Poncho Concert Hall at Cornish College of the Arts.

 San Diego, CA - October 13-15

-• Tri Minh's Quartet ends their Center Stage tour with a residency hosted by ArtPower! at UC San Diego.
-They perform on October 15 -- information here.
+- Tri Minh's Quartet ended their Center Stage tour with a residency hosted by ArtPower! at UC San Diego.
+They performed on October 15, 2014.

 about tri minh's quartet